- Many users complain they can't sign in to the PlayStation Network account.

 - Click on Update System Software and choose Update Using Internet.

 When creating an account with PlayStation Network, you agree to obey the Terms of Service.
-If you breach these terms, they may suspend your console from accessing PlayStation Network.
+If you breach these terms, they may suspend your console from accessing the PlayStation Network, and, as a result, you can’t sign into it.

 The suspension could either be permanent or temporary.
 However, in the case of permanent suspension, you can appeal PSN for removing the ban.

-With so many payment methods available, it’s never been easier to shop on PlayStation Store.
+With so many payment methods, shopping on the PlayStation Store has never been easier.
 But with great choice comes great responsibility.
 If your payment method has had a charge reversed, you might find yourself locked out of PSN.

 If you have Google TV or Media Go, you will receive a wrong password message the first time you sign in to these devices with your 2SV code.